-Laser eye surgery is a common procedure used to correct impaired vision.
+Laser eye surgery in Los Angeles is a common procedure used to correct impaired vision.
 A laser instrument is used to reshape the cornea to the proper position.
 This outpatient surgical procedure is known to clear most eye conditions, such as nearsightedness, farsightedness and astigmatism.

 Some patients who undergo the procedure acquire 20/20 vision.
 However, most patients achieve improved natural vision to the extent that they no longer need to wear corrective eyewear.